anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-13-rewriting-process-algebra-part-3-freeacp-implementation.md

 *One can get the default compiler for `F` if and only if one has `Functor[F]` and `Suspended[F]`.*

-### Compilers framework
+### Compiler framework
 It is possible to compose compilers for different subclasses of `LanguageT`.
-One can define their own subclass `LanguageT` and add a compiler for that subclass, this way extending the expressive power they have.
+One can define their own subclass of `LanguageT` and add a compiler for that subclass, this way extending the expressive power they have.

-By default, one can only use an [atomic action](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L15) to create a suspended computation, but one can define more primitives to write process algebra expressions with.
+By default, one can only use an [atomic action](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L15) to create a suspended computation, but one can define more primitives to write process algebra expressions with, as in the `setText()` example above.

 The simplest example is a [say](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L9) primitive that just prints something to the console.
-The pattern for `say` is as follows: first, we define a subclass of `LanguageT` - wherever we use it, we want it to mean "print the payload to the console".
+The pattern for `say` is as follows: first, we define a [subclass](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L8) of `LanguageT` - wherever we use it, we want it to mean "print the payload to the console".
 Next, we define a [compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L11) capable of executing that subclass under some `F`.
 This compiler has a very similar structure to the default one, except that it can only handle [one case](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/component/Say.scala#L13) of the language: `SayContainer`.

 Once defined, all the compilers can be composed to form a single compiler to be used in `runM`.
 This is done via the [compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L34) function.
 Since all the "small" compilers return an `Option[F[Tree[LanguageT]]]`, the "large" compiler iterates through the list of the "small" ones until a `Some(_)` is returned.

-Also, the "small" compilers, or [PartialCompiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L32)s are of type `Compiler[F] => LanguageT ~> OptionK[F, ?]` (and `Compiler[F]` is `LanguageT ~> F`).
+Also, the "small" compilers, or [PartialCompiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L32)s are of type `Compiler[F] => LanguageT ~> OptionK[F, ?]` (`Compiler[F]` is `LanguageT ~> F`, and `OptionK[F[_], A]` is `Option[F[A]]`).
 This means that we are able to use the "large" compiler from the "small" ones, so that we can invoke it recursively.

 # Conclusion
 FreeACP is still a work in progress.
 The theory and architecture are far from perfect and hopefully will endure substantial changes in future.
+However, the expressive power it grants is promising and worth exploring.